RiFactor/mosh-react-18-app/Notes/notes.md

 ### Controlled Components

+better for validation during typing (or can wait til the end)

 > _ControlledForm.tsx_

 - Prevent State and input sources being out of sync: make React the source of truth.